liferay/liferay-docs/develop/tutorials/articles/maven/deploying-liferay-plugins-with-maven.markdown

 # Deploying Liferay Plugins with Maven

 With Maven, it's easy to deploy plugins to a Liferay Portal instance.
-In this article, we explain the process.
+In this tutorial, we explain the process.
 Just follow these steps:

 1. Make sure you've specified the Liferay specific properties (the properties starting with `liferay.`) in your plugin's (or your parent plugin's)